jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** The save button saves the form and rediects to the product info, the back buton does the same without saving the form.
+**Test:** The save button saves the form and redirects to the product info, the back buton does the same without saving the form.

 **Result:** Works as intended.